-Unlike a paper-based RD batch, patients without a nomination will receive one token which will cover the entire regime.
+Unlike a paper-based RD batch, patients without a nomination will receive just one token which will cover the entire regime.
 They will need to present this to a dispenser at each issue.

 Dispensers have access to the EPS Prescription Tracker and can use this to check the dispensing intervals of any previous issue and that these are appropriate for the prescribed dose and quantity.
-Patients can also speak to their local pharmacy or DAC about leaving this token with them if they would like them to dispense future issues in the batch.
+Patients can also speak to their local pharmacy or DAC about leaving their token with them if they would like them to dispense future issues in the batch.

 If an eRD regime has been issued whilst a patient does not have a nomination, then all issues will remain non-nominated, even if a nomination is set during the regime.

 If a prescription is not able to be sent via EPS, please check the following:

 - is the patient’s record synchronised to the PDS?